176paws/doc4m3g/docs/python.md

 ```
 '5.3.1'
 ```
+### Download the sitelog of a given station at a specific day
 As an alternative, we can use another available `GET` request `/sitelog/day-view`.
 This allows you to download metadata corresponding to a specific day (in the YYYY-MM-DD format) for a given station.
 For example:
 ```python